damaigualca/demo-devops-java/README.md

 This is a simple application to be used in the technical test of DevOps.

+This project demonstrates how to build and deploy an application using Docker, Kubernetes, Terraform, ArgoCD, and Jenkins for continuous integration and delivery, and Prometheus and Grafana for monitoring.

-## Getting Started
+## Quick Start

 ### Prerequisites

-- Java Version 17
+- Java 17
-- Spring Boot 3.0.5
+- Spring Boot 2.5.0
 - Maven
+- Docker
+- Kubernetes
+- Terraform
+- ArgoCD
+- Jenkins
+- Prometheus
+- Grafana

 ### Installation